FastEval/FastEval/README.md

 - This leaderboard is limited to automatic evaluation using GPT-4 and Anthropic Claude.
 This kind of evaluation has been shown to be subject to very simple biases (e.g. simply preferring longer answers) and it tends to overestimate the capabilities of smaller models.
 - Nevertheless, this kind of benchmark can be _part_ of a useful evaluation.
 This is also why ilm-eval also contains this type of benchmark, but combines it with other benchmarks.
-- On the [ilm-eval website](https://tju01.github.io/ilm-eval/), in addition to the resulting Elo Rankings, the model outputs can also be viewed and one can filter for things like only viewing the prompts where one specific model won against another specific model.
+- On the [ilm-eval website](https://tju01.github.io/ilm-eval/), in addition to the resulting Vicuna Rankings, the model outputs can also be viewed and one can filter for things like only viewing the prompts where one specific model won against another specific model.
 - The AlpacaEval Leaderboard currently contains way more models.
 </details>